 We aim to publish material that interests us and has artistic merit (at least in our eyes).
 We are not interested in publishing splat books or transparent efforts to jump onto the newest pop culture trend - we like to think that, at Chaosium, good and interesting material can create new trends.
-Don’t submit or propose a by-the-numbers scenario or campaign because you think that will have a better chance of publication - propose something that genuine excites and interests you.
+Don’t submit or propose a by-the-numbers scenario or campaign because you think that will have a better chance of publication - propose something that genuinely excites and interests you.
 We are more willing to take a risk on truly creative and innovative projects than on something safe and familiar.

 We are more likely to get interested in a scenario that lets the players explore the Gloranthan Underworld in order to return from the dead or plays around with the similarities between Saint-Yves’ Agartha, Tibetan Shambala, and Lovecraft’s K’n-yan, than we are in another treatment of the King in Yellow or a context-less dungeon filled with incompatible monsters.

 Our roleplaying game books are typically commissioned as work for hire - when you get paid, you transfer full ownership of the intellectual property to Chaosium.
 You will be credited in the book as the writer, or one of the writers.
 Payment rates vary depending upon the completeness and quality of the submission.